Whitney (album)

 The album won Houston several industry awards including two NARM Awards, four American Music Awards, a Soul Train Music Award and four Grammy Award nominations including Album of the Year at the 30th Annual Grammy Awards while the album's hit single "I Wanna Dance with Somebody (Who Loves Me)" won the Grammy for Best Pop Vocal Performance, Female.
+In October 2020, Houston set another sales record when the album was certified diamond by the Recording Industry Association of America, for sales of over 10 million copies in the United States, making her the first black artist to score three diamond albums in the United States.

 Background

-A then background vocalist for mother Cissy Houston, Whitney Houston was discovered by Arista Records CEO Clive Davis after viewing her performance of songs such as "Home", "Tomorrow" and "The Greatest Love of All" at a Manhattan jazz club.
+While she was a background vocalist for mother Cissy Houston, Whitney Houston was discovered by Arista Records CEO Clive Davis after viewing her performance of songs such as "Home", "Tomorrow" and "The Greatest Love of All" at a Manhattan jazz club.
 He then signed her to an exclusive contract with Arista and enlisted record producers such as Kashif, Jermaine Jackson, Michael Masser and Narada Michael Walden to produce her first album.

 After over a year in recording sessions, Houston released her self-titled debut album on Valentine's Day, February 14, 1985 to critical and commercial success: it received five Grammy Award nominations at the 28th Annual Grammy Awards, including Album of the Year and Record of the Year, for "Greatest Love of All", with Houston winning her first Grammy for Best Female Pop Vocal Performance, for "Saving All My Love for You".
 The album topped the Billboard 200 for 14 weeks and was the best-selling album of 1986 in the United States, where it was certified 14 times platinum by the Recording Industry Association of America (RIAA), with estimated global sales of 25 million copies.
 Four of its singles — "You Give Good Love", "Saving All My Love for You", "How Will I Know" and "Greatest Love of All" — all peaked inside the US top 5, with the latter three all going to number one on the Billboard Hot 100, the first female artist to reach that feat.